 A DUI lawyer in Troy, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
 If you or your loved one have been arrested for DUI in Troy, IL, you need to act quickly.
 DUI charges in Illinois carry serious consequences — they can impact your freedom, your license, and your life for years.

-Combs Waterkotte’s Troy, IL criminal defense lawyers are ready to step in immediately to fight for you.
-Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.
+Combs Waterkotte’s Troy, IL criminal defense lawyers are prepared to act quickly and start fighting for you right away.
+Call us at (314) 900-HELP or contact us online today for a free, private consultation.

 What You’ll Learn on This Page